-Bruce Beasley is the author of seven collections of poems, most recently Theophobia (BOA Editions, 2012).
+Bruce Beasley is the author of eight collections of poems, most recently All Soul Parts Returned (BOA Editions, September 2017), Theophobia (BOA Editions, 2012).
 The Corpse Flower: New and Selected Poems was published by The University of Washington Press, in 2007.
 His previous collection, Lord Brain, an extended meditation on neuroscience, cosmology, theology, and language, won the University of Georgia Press Contemporary Poetry Series Award and was published in 2005.
 Beasley won the Colorado Prize for Poetry in 1996 for Summer Mystagogia, selected by Charles Wright, and the 1994 Ohio State University Press/Journal Award for The Creation.
 Wesleyan University Press published his books Spirituals (1988) and Signs and Abominations (2000).

-Beasley grew up in Macon, Georgia, and now lives in Bellingham, Washington, where he is a professor of English at Western Washington University.
+Beasley grew up in Macon, Georgia, and now lives in Bellingham, Washington.
+He is a professor of English at Western Washington University and, in 2013, recipient of the university’s Peter J. Elich Excellence in Teaching Award.
 He lives with his wife, poet and nonfiction author Suzanne Paola, and their son Jin.